HeIIow2/webscraper/readme.md

 There are some sites, just linking to other articles.
 To filter those out, I count the number of chars in the text and divide those with the number of chars in all headers.
 If this value is greater than `MIN_TEXT_HEADER_RATIO = 2`, then it is a real article.

 ## compute the edge weights

+This is the final step of the first part.
+Here I prepare the data for the clustering.
+Therefore, I have to create a graph from the data.
+The nodes represent one extracted keyword from the previous step.
+The edges represent the similarity between the keywords.
+The weight of the edge is the number of articles, where the keyword is mentioned.

+I have two classes.

+### class Node

+It contains the name of the keyword, the number of articles for every connected keyword, and the importance. of every connected keyword.
+If I have an article, I add for every keyword in the according instance of Node for every other keyword a connection and increase the weights accordingly.

+### class Magazine

+This simply contains the name of the magazine, and the processes of creating and editing the nodes.
+I am creating one instance for every magazine, and for all magazines.

+I am creating a node for every keyword in the according magazine.
+Then for every article, where the keywords get passed in by main.py, I add connections to according nodes.

+At the End I am exporting the graphs as matrices for every magazine instance with [pandas](https://pandas.pydata.org/).

+Then I can just import it into Gephi.

+# cluster analysis with gephi